BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

   - the control loop watches over Ingress resources, and configures the LB accordingly

-  - these might be two separate pods (NGINX sever + NGINX Ingress controller)
+  - these might be two separate processes (NGINX sever + NGINX Ingress controller)

   - or a single app that knows how to speak to Kubernetes API (Traefik)